Dual-Stream Diffusion for World-Model Augmented Vision-Language-Action Model: Experiments

 \subsection{Test-time scaling for joint sampling}

 While our main experiments adopt the same number of diffusion steps for both actions and vision, this symmetry may not be optimal.
 The higher dimensionality and structural complexity of image embeddings typically requires more denoising iterations than the lower-dimensional and temporally smooth action tokens.
-To account for this, we introduce a test-time scaling strategy in which vision tokens are allocated additional diffusion steps while action tokens steps are fixed, thereby enabling finer-grained refinement of visual representations.
-Specifically, we follow the asynchronous joint sampling procedure outlined in Section~\ref{meth_inf}.
+To account for this, we introduce a test-time scaling strategy in which vision tokens are allocated additional diffusion steps while action token steps are fixed, thereby enabling finer-grained refinement of visual representations.
 We increase the number of vision denoising steps $N_o$ from its default value of 4 to 16, 32, and 64, while keeping the number of action token steps fixed at $N_A = 4$.
 Experiments are conducted using DUST checkpoints finetuned on RoboCasa with 100 and 1000 demonstrations per task, as well as GR-1 with 1000 demonstrations per task.

-As shown in Table~\ref{Tab:vision_steps}, increasing the number of vision denoising steps leads to mostly steady performance gains up to 64 steps.
-On RoboCasa, we observe improvements of roughly 2–3\% at 64 steps, while on GR-1 the best results occur at 32 steps, yielding a 5\% gain.
-These findings indicate that allocating additional diffusion steps to vision tokens can substantially enhance VLA performance by allowing more precise refinement of visual representations.
-However, the improvements come at the expense of higher inference time, highlighting a tunable trade-off between efficiency and accuracy.
+As shown in Table~\ref{Tab:vision_steps}, increasing the number of vision denoising steps leads to mostly steady performance gains.
+On RoboCasa, we observe improvements of roughly 2–3\% at 64 steps, while on GR-1 the best results occur at 32 steps with a 5\% gain.
+These findings indicate that additional diffusion steps for vision tokens can enhance VLA performance by allowing more precise refinement of visual representations.
+However, the improvements come at the expense of higher inference time, highlighting a tunable trade-off.
 Further ablations on the role of modality decoupling in this process are provided in Section~\ref{appen_tts_naive}.
+We note that performance gains are non-monotonic in some settings (\emph{e.g.}, GR-1 at $N_o{=}64$).
+This is a known trade-off in diffusion models using deterministic ODE solvers, where while increasing steps reduces truncation error, it simultaneously accumulates gradient approximation errors \citep{wang2025adaptive} that compound without the corrective contraction of stochastic solvers.
+Importantly, test-time scaling is an \emph{elective} mechanism for maximum precision.
+DUST with only 4 denoising steps already significantly outperforms baselines such as GR00T-N1.5 and FLARE while operating at ${\sim}$40Hz (Table~\ref{tab:inference}), well above the 10Hz threshold for dynamic closed-loop control.
+This flexibility allows us to reserve higher denoising steps for less time-sensitive tasks that demand maximum predictive accuracy.